 - Health and safety The health and safety of employees and agents is a key concern for the group.
-As a result, the group invests a considerable amount of time ensuring both staff and agents are safety conscious. - Fraud The group can be the subject of fraud by customers, employees and agents.
-Both CCD and Vanquis Bank operate specific departments to identify, investigate and report on fraudulent activity.
+As a result, the group invests a considerable amount of time ensuring staff are safety conscious and assists agents to ensure that they are safety aware.
+Inductions sessions and regular updates are provided on safety awareness and safety awareness weeks form part of the annual calendar. - Fraud The group can be the subject of fraud by customers, employees and agents.
+Both CCD and Vanquis Bank operate specialist departments to identify, investigate and report on fraudulent activity.
 Fraud reports are presented to the divisional boards and the group Audit Committee. - Recruiting and retaining highly skilled management and staff The group is dependant on the Executive Directors and the senior management team to deliver the group's strategy.
 The group maintains effective recruitment, retention and succession planning strategies and monitors remuneration and incentive structures to ensure that they are appropriate and competitive.
 The group also ensures that there are training and development opportunities and effective staff communication throughout the business.